 Back to glossary

 Discover the importance of accounts receivable in business.
-Learn how to optimize cash flow and maintain healthy customer relationships.
+Read on to learn how to optimize cash flow and maintain healthy customer relationships.

 Discover the importance of accounts receivable in business.
-Learn how to optimize cash flow and maintain healthy customer relationships.
+Read on to learn how to optimize cash flow and maintain healthy customer relationships.

 Accounts receivable is an important component of a business's financial health.
 It is the money owed to a business by its customers in exchange for goods or services provided.